kojak/genesis/README.md

 Genesis
 =======
-The genesis project is a set of Stackscripts, wriiten in BASH, used to automate the provisioning and deployment of the Pixelant t3kit for cloud deployment.
-The scripts assume a vanilla installation the Ubuntu Linux distribution and are optimised for that environment.
-The minmum configuration consists of a deployment server and a web application server.
+The genesis project is a set of Stackscripts, wriiten in BASH, used to automate the provisioning and deployment of various LAMP envirnments.
+These include the Pixelant t3kit for cloud deployment as well as wordpress and other common web application stacks.

 Installation Instructions